-Industry efforts are under way to standardise and automate processes surrounding the exchange of VM in non-centrally cleared markets, as discussed in the section above.
+Industry efforts are under way to standardise and automate processes surrounding the exchange of VM in non-centrally cleared markets.
 Issues raised during the outreach session included lack of automation, especially for mid-sized and smaller firms; increased operational pressure during volatility periods due to insufficient automation; and the existing need to improve standardisation across the industry for collateral processes.
 These industry-led efforts are aimed at taking a more holistic approach, both within firms and across counterparty networks to reduce friction within the system.

 Automation and standardisation are largely intended to address concerns with increasingly complex collateral schedules and collateral types used for non-centrally cleared VM processes.
-The use of third-party service providers with specific expertise in automation and standardisation of variation margin exchanges and collateral management was noted as an alternative solution to these concerns for firms that lack the resources to develop in-house solutions to these issues.
+The use of third-party service providers with specific expertise in automation and standardisation of VM exchanges and collateral management was noted as an alternative solution to these concerns for firms that lack the resources to develop in-house solutions to these issues.